CaptainChrispy/Internship-Interview/README.md

 This driver is used by Selenium in order to open up a browser and automate the logins.

 ## DemoBlaze Manual Testing.pdf
-A series of manual tests on the "Sign-Up" and Sign In flow.
+A series of manual tests on the Sign up and Log In flow.
 These are represented by two tables which specify what was tested and what the result was.

 # Automated Login Usage
 You can run the auto_login.py script by using `python auto_login.py` in a terminal or by running the script in your favorite Python IDE. **Ensure that all files in this repository are in the same directory before running.**